EducationalTestingService/rsmtool/doc/contributing.rst

 Here are some advanced tips and tricks when working with RSMTool tests.

 #.
-To run a specific test function in a specific test file, simply use ``nose2 --quiet tests test_X.Y.Z`` where ``test_X`` is the name of the test file, and ``Y`` is the ``unittest.TestCase`` subclass. ``Z`` is the test function.
+To run a specific test function in a specific test file, simply use ``nose2 --quiet tests test_X.Y.Z`` where ``test_X`` is the name of the test file, ``Y`` is the enclosing ``unittest.TestCase`` subclass, and ``Z`` is the desired test function.
 Note that this will not work for parameterized tests.
 If you want to run a specific parameterized test, you can comment out all of the other parameters in the ``params``` and run the ``test_run_experiment_parameterized()`` function as above.

 #.
 If you make any changes to the code that can change the output that the tests are expected to produce, you *must* re-run all of the tests and then update the *expected* test outputs using the ``update_files.py`` command as shown :ref:`above <update_files>`.

 #.
 In the rare case that you *do* need to create an entirely new ``tests/test_experiment_X.py`` file instead of using one of the existing ones, you can choose whether to exclude the tests contained in this file from updating their expected outputs when ``update_files.py`` is run by setting ``_AUTO_UPDATE=False`` at the top of the file.
 This should *only* be necessary if you are absolutely sure that your tests will never need updating.

 #.
-The ``--pdb-errors`` and ``--pdb-failures`` options for ``nose2`` are your friends.
-If you encounter test errors or test failures where the cause may not be immediately clear, re-run the ``nose2`` command with the appropriate option.
+The ``--debugger/-D`` option for ``nose2`` is your friend.
+If you encounter test errors or test failures where the cause may not be immediately clear, re-run the ``nose2`` command with this option.
 Doing so will drop you into an interactive PDB session as soon as a error (or failure) is encountered and then you inspect the variables at that point (or use "u" and "d" to go up and down the call stack).
 This may be particularly useful for tests in ``tests/test_cli.py`` that use ``subprocess.run()``.
-If these tests are erroring out, use ``--pdb-errors`` and inspect the "stderr" variable in the resulting PDB session to see what the error is.
+If these tests are erroring out, use ``-D`` and inspect the "stderr" variable in the resulting PDB session to see what the error is.

 #.
 In RSMTool 8.0.1 and later, the tests will pass even if any of the reports contain warnings.
-To catch any warnings that may appear in the reports, run the tests in strict mode (``STRICT=1 nose2 --quiet tests``).
+To catch any warnings that may appear in the reports, run the tests in strict mode (``STRICT=1 nose2 --quiet -s tests``).